 The next chapter is Defining your topic.
 In this chapter you will learn how to define your topic more precisely.
 Ask yourself from which research discipline you are approaching your topic.
-Will you need sociological literature, historical literature?
-Can you limit your topic by geographical area or time period?
-All this will help you find relevant information sources to help you answer your research question or problem.
+This will help you answer your research question or problem.

 We will then take a look at search terms.
 How do you decide which search terms to use to find information on the subject you defined in the orientation phase?
 Suggestions for finding more or different search terms will be given, along with tips on what to do if your search produces too many or too few results.